consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 Resource                     Description
 ============================ ============================================================
-GET api/v1/products/         Returns the most recent products added to Consumer Notebook.
+:ref:`api-v1-products`       Returns the most recent products added to Consumer Notebook.
 GET /api/v1/products/{id}/   Returns the detail on a specific product.
 GET /api/v1/products/schema/ Returns the structure of a Consumer Notebook product.
 ============================ ============================================================